If us marketers know anything, it’s how to beat a good idea to death.

 It’s an approach we’ve been adopting for a number of years (before we came up with a snazzy name for it) – based on the following principles:

-1) Purpose belongs to the company, not the brand - It shouldn’t be invented for an ad campaign or rebrand, it should be an inside-out thing
+1) Purpose belongs to the company, not the brand - It shouldn’t be invented for an ad campaign or rebrand.
+It should be for the people first.

-2) Define what kind of ‘purpose’ this really is - Work out whether this is your core purpose, a ‘special cause’ or just being a responsible biz?
+2) Define what kind of ‘purpose’ this really is - Is this your core purpose, a ‘special cause’, or just being a responsible business?

-3) Tie it back to the core business - Steer clear of ‘left field’ stuff that feels disconnected, random and lacking credibility
+4) Tie it back to the core business - Steer clear of ‘left field’ stuff that feels disconnected from your core products/services

-5) Don’t assume purpose will become your positioning - Once the company has pinned it down, then let marketing figure out where it fits in the mix
+5) Don't confuse purpose with positioning - Once the company has pinned it down, then let marketing figure out where it fits with your brand

 Call it ‘purpose’, ‘ESG’, ‘responsible business’, ‘stakeholder capitalism’....the pressure on companies to do less harm, and more good, is only going to ratchet up.

-The challenge for us marketers is to be smarter – and a bit more honest – about how we tell that story on behalf of the brands who pay our bills.
+The challenge for those tasked with communication is to be smarter – and a bit more honest – about how we tell that story to the outside world.